Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 An enum value branch comprises an expression, an exclamation-mark and a colon-separated enum branch name.
 In our example, `x!test2:A` would be such an expression assuming variable `x` exists.
 Its multivalue is either empty (if x has a different branch) or else the value of the branch.
 In our examples, if we have `x := test2:A(6)` then `x!test2:A` would have multivalue «`6`» whereas `x!test2:B` would have multivalue «».
 The type of the preceding expression must be the relevant enum (in our case `enum:test2`) and it has the type of the contained branches type.
 In our exmaple X`!test2:A` will have type `number` and  X`!test2:B` will have type bool.
 It is an lvalue if-and-only-if its preceding expression is an lvalue.

-## Function-like operators
+## Operators

-Operators access computation functionality within the corresponding tánaiste bytecode, which will vary based on the embedding.
-Every inline-like operator has a corresponding function-like operator but the converse is not the case.
-Where inline-like syntax exists it should be preferred.
+Operators access computation functionality within the corresponding tánaiste bytecode, the availability of which will vary based on the embedding.
+Many operators will have an inline syntax in addition to the syntax given here.
+Where such a syntax exists it should be preferred.

-A function-like operator has a type of its return value given its arguments.
-Operators may not be overloaded but may use placeholders within types.
+A function-like operator has the type of its return value given its arguments.
+Operators may be overloaded providing the compiler can unambiguously determine at use the correct operator.
+An operator may use type placeholders across its signature to map constraints across its arguments and return value.
+Each overloaded definition is a conceptually completely distinct operator.

 A statement of the form "`func` name`(`X,Y,Z`) -> ` A `{` code `}`" declares a function-like operator which takes arguments of type X, Y, Z and has type A, with the given inline tánaiste code (see later).

 For example `list_concat` may be declared as `func list_concat(list(X),list(X)) -> list(X)` to allow concatenation of arbitrary lists.

+Operators are used by giving the operator name followed by the arguments in a parenthesised, comma-separated list.

+The name of an operator occupies the same namespace as that of statements.

+The arguments may not be lvalues.
 An operator is not an lvalue.

 **TODO** func syntax when tánaiste is defined.

-**TODO** overloading (eg `==`).
+## Expression Macros

+An expression macro call is introduced by "`expr` name`(`X,Y,Z`) {` expression `}`".
+This literally substitutes the given expression into the place it is used.
+Note that expression must be a *valid* expression and all (non-argument) variables are local however argument variables are by-name.
+It is an lvalue if-and-only-if the contained expression is such.
+It has the same type as the contained expression.
+Expression macros may be inlined.

-## Inline-like operators
+## Inlining

 ### Declaration

-An inline-like operator can be unary or binary.
-It is a series of one or more punctuation characters and can be declared left or right associative if binary.
-An inline-like operator is syntactic sugar for some function-like operator.
-An inline-like operator is declared in the preamble to associate itself with a corresponding function-like operator.
+A statement or macro (of either kind) can have an additional inline syntax.
+Such an inline syntax can be unary or binary.
+The inline can be declared left or right associative (if binary).
+Inline syntax is syntactic sugar for a given operator or statement.
+An inlining is declared in the preamble of a dauphin program where it associates itself with a corresponding operator, statement or macro.
+As operators, statements, and macros occupy the same namespace, this is unambiguous.

-A preamble takes the form "`oper ` op-syntax func-name nature precedence".
+A preamble takes the form "`inline ` inline-syntax op-or-stmt-name nature precedence".
 Here nature is one of `infixl`, `infixr`, `unary`. and precedence is a number (low is tighter).
-For example `oper + plus infixr 2`.
+For example `inline + plus infixr 2`.
+Where appropriate it is recommended to use the same precedence numbers as those of C/C++.

-The considerable additional effort of allowing the definition of additional operators is to compensate for the lack of object-like syntax and the absence of overloading.

 ### Valid syntax